 Each track requires the completion of at least 30 hours of graduate course work and takes approximately two years to complete.
 A student may elect 6-12 hours in a minor area.
 Both pathways have an optional written thesis.

 Several graduate assistantships, graduate fellowships, and scholarships are awarded each year to new and continuing students.

-For more informaiton about the Master of Arts degree options contact Dr. Harry Benshoff, Director of MA Program in Industry and Critical-Cultural Studies.
+For more informaiton about the Master of Arts degree options contact Dr. Jacqueline Vickery, Director of MA Program in Industry and Critical-Cultural Studies.

 You must meet the requirement of both the Toulouse Graduate School and the Department of Media Arts.
 If applicants are accepted by the Graduate School, their files are forwarded to the Graduate Committee in the Department of Media Arts for further evaluation.
 The following may be considered the department's minimum requirements:

 - Completion of a bachelor's degree from an accredited institution with an overall GPA of at least 3.0.

 - Completion of a minimum of 24 hours of undergraduate courses in RTVF or related field of study such as media studies, media production or mass communication.

 To apply, the following materials should be sent directly to the Toulouse Graduate School:

 - Official transcripts from all undergraduate and graduate institutions attended.

 - Official GRE scores sent from the Educational Testing Service.